What makes our student ministry unique?

 In addition, we hold out the church as Christ’s beautiful body in which each Christian, even teenagers, should be an active part.
 It is the church that gathers to worship Christ and it is the church that loves one another, encourages one another, bears one another’s burden, and even rebukes and corrects one another.
 We believe that our students should be active and contributing participants in carrying out that reality and teach and train them to do so.

 WIRED is FourWORDs Student Ministry’s foundational weekly activity is our Sunday evening gathering which is also called WIRED.
 It is a high-energy event where the students gather for a time of fun, activities, and worshiping of the one true God.
-We call it WIRED because we seek to connect the students both to one another as well as to their small group leaders, as well as to our local church.
+We call it WIRED because we seek to connect the students to God’s Word, to one another as well as to their small group leaders, as well as to our local church.
 As partners with parents, who are the primary shepherds in the spiritual lives of their children, the small group leaders can have a significant impact in the lives of the students as they seek to connect the truths taught to the lives of the students.
 Additionally, fellow students can partner with one another on their spiritual journeys as together they seek to grow in grace and holiness.
 We call it WIRED, too, because our goal is connect all of life to God’s beautiful, sufficient, and authoritative word showing the students that it contains everything that pertains to life and godliness (2 Peter 1:3).
 Being connected to one another as well as to God’s word is the goal of WIRED.